Skip to main content

 2. Create, read, or update a package from the SVN repository

-Create a sdkPackageInFileSystem custom package in the Configuration section using SVN or not using SVN.
+Create a sdkPackageInFileSystem user-made package in the Configuration section using SVN or not using SVN.

 note